55: No Such Thing As Samurai Nail Clippers

 That was the official rules that they were supposed to have.
 They didn't all get it.

-But so, is it healthy for kids to drink beer?
+is it healthy for kids to drink beer?
 Yes!

 And yet, the bureaucrats in Brussels

-But like in the olden days, people, it was better to drink beer which had been brewed than to drink water which hadn't been boiled because it was really bad for you.
+No, we're saying it's not, but like in the olden days, people it was better to drink beer which had been brewed than to drink water which hadn't been boiled because it was really bad for you.

-Women in labour in the 16th century were given groaning beer, which was consumed during labour.
-And it was supposed to help you rather than anesthetics, I guess.
+Women in labour in the 16th century were given groaning beer, which was consumed during labour and it was supposed to help you rather than anesthetics, I guess.

 Yeah, there was actually a whole range of groaning foods.
 This is true.